-In fiscal year 2018, we granted two types of equity incentive awards to our NEOs: Time-Based Units ("RSUs") and Performance-Based Units ("PSUs").
-The material terms of the RSUs and PSUs are described in the CD&A under the heading "Summary of our Current Executive Compensation Programs - Equity Incentive Awards."
+In fiscal year 2019, we granted three types of equity incentive awards to our NEOs: Stock Options ("NQSOs"), Time-Based Units ("RSUs") and Performance-Based Units ("PSUs").
+The material terms of the NQSOs, RSUs and PSUs are described in the CD&A under the heading "Summary of our Current Executive Compensation Programs - Equity Incentive Awards."

-All equity awards granted in fiscal year 2018 were granted under, and subject to the terms and conditions of, the 2013 Plan and the award certificates applicable to such awards.
-Awards of RSUs vest over three years from the date of their grant.
-Awards of RSUs granted in fiscal year 2018 represent a right to receive one share of Company common stock for each unit subject to the award that vests.
+All equity awards granted in fiscal year 2019 were granted under, and subject to the terms and conditions of, the 2017 Plan and the award certificates applicable to such awards.
+Awards of RSUs vest over three years from the date of their grant, with the exception of Mr. Chang's RSUs which vest over four years.
+Awards of RSUs granted in fiscal year 2019 represent a right to receive one share of Company common stock for each unit subject to the award that vests.

-Awards of PSUs generally vest over three years from the date of their grant based on our Total Shareholder Return ("TSR") relative to the TSR of the SPDR S&P Semiconductor ETF (NYSE:XSD), which tracks the S&P Semiconductor Select Industry Index.
-TSR will be measured from January 30, 2017 and ending on January 28, 2018, January 27, 2019 and January 26, 2020 for each of the three measurement periods.
+Awards of PSUs generally vest over three years from the date of their grant based on our Total Stockholder Return ("TSR") relative to the TSR of the SPDR S&P Semiconductor ETF (NYSE:XSD), which tracks the S&P Semiconductor Select Industry Index.
+TSR will be measured from January 29, 2018 and ending on January 27, 2019, January 26, 2020 and January 31, 2021 for each of the three measurement periods.
 The vested PSUs are payable in an equal number of shares of our common stock.